ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Webvify vs AppPresser: Which Is Right for Your WordPress Site? - <a href="https://medium.com/@webvify.app/webvify-vs-apppresser-which-is-right-for-your-wordpress-site-b1b829972c48?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter Accessibility Deep Dive: Semantics, Screen Readers & WCAG Compliance - <a href="https://medium.com/@alaxhenry0121/flutter-accessibility-deep-dive-semantics-screen-readers-wcag-compliance-305883055a0d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webvify - Web To App using WebView`**
+✍️ **posted by `Jeffery Alexandro Henry`**

-<blockquote>Webvify vs AppPresser: Which Is Right for Your WordPress Site?
+<blockquote>Your App Works Perfectly for Sighted Users.
+Here’s What Blind Users Experience.
 Continue reading on Medium »</blockquote>

 <h3>2.
-PONSEL CERDAS RISIKO NYATA: MEMBANGUN KEAMANAN MOBILE DEVICE DALAM CYBER SECURITY STRATEGY - <a href="https://nisbiindonesia.medium.com/ponsel-cerdas-risiko-nyata-membangun-keamanan-mobile-device-dalam-cyber-security-strategy-cbbdaa07a95e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android 16 Will Break Your Flutter App’s Orientation Lock and Edge-to-Edge — Fix It Now - <a href="https://medium.com/@himanshusharma_4140/android-16-will-break-your-flutter-apps-orientation-lock-and-edge-to-edge-fix-it-now-e7848ad1f025?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nisbi Indonesia`**
+✍️ **posted by `Himanshu Sharma`**

-<blockquote>Penggunaan perangkat mobile dalam dunia kerja semakin meningkat, terutama dengan tren remote working dan BYOD (Bring Your Own Device)…
+<blockquote>I tested our Flutter app on the Android 16 emulator and two things broke immediately.
+First, SystemChrome.setPreferredOrientations did…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Unit Tests Are Green.
-The Feature Is Still Broken on Device. - <a href="https://medium.com/@alaxhenry0121/your-unit-tests-are-green-the-feature-is-still-broken-on-device-42dced39984c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop `print`-Debugging Your Flutter App.
+There’s a Better Way. - <a href="https://medium.com/@macwansaumya2/stop-print-debugging-your-flutter-app-theres-a-better-way-43df3a896eab?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Saumya Macwan`**

-<blockquote>Unit tests verify logic in isolation.
-Widget tests verify UI in a simulated environment.
-Neither catches the permission dialog your app…
+<blockquote>You’ve been doing it wrong — and honestly, so have I.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Metro MCP, 147 Haptic Presets, and the 104x Faster Way to Draw a Heart - <a href="https://itnext.io/metro-mcp-147-haptic-presets-and-the-104x-faster-way-to-draw-a-heart-8814db212136?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Deleted 50 useState Hooks in React Native — This Happened - <a href="https://medium.com/react-native-lab/i-deleted-50-usestate-hooks-in-react-native-this-happened-4ff2885cb332?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The React Native Rewind`**
+✍️ **posted by `Jayant Kumar`**

-<blockquote>You’re reading The React Native Rewind #38.
+<blockquote>If you are still handling React Native forms in a traditional way, then this article is for you.
-Continue reading on ITNEXT »</blockquote>
+Continue reading on React Native Lab »</blockquote>

 <h3>5.
-Improve In App Video Guides with Picture-in-Picture in SwiftUI - <a href="https://diamantidis.medium.com/improve-in-app-video-guides-with-picture-in-picture-in-swiftui-398b8ababb7b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Basic Flutter Widgets Every Beginner Should Know (With Code Examples) - <a href="https://medium.com/@devwithsubham007/top-10-basic-flutter-widgets-every-beginner-should-know-with-code-examples-7552f8888754?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ioannis Diamantidis`**
+✍️ **posted by `Dev_with_Subham`**

-<blockquote>When we build features like widgets or Safari extensions in our app, short video guides can help our users follow the setup steps that…
+<blockquote>Flutter makes building beautiful apps fast and easy — but only if you understand its core building blocks: widgets.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Complete Guide to Lottery 7 App for Beginners (2026) - <a href="https://medium.com/@jerry818782894/complete-guide-to-lottery-7-app-for-beginners-2026-29491a2af6f6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is the Best App Builder for Small Local Businesses in 2026? - <a href="https://medium.com/@sketchflow.ai/what-is-the-best-app-builder-for-small-local-businesses-in-2026-fd81f42a45dc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry`**
+✍️ **posted by `Sketchflow`**

-<blockquote>In recent years, mobile gaming has transformed the way people engage with entertainment, and lottery-style games are no exception.
+<blockquote>Small local businesses — restaurants, retail shops, salons, gyms, repair services — have specific app needs that most app builders are not…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Apps to Intelligence: How App Development Is Evolving with AI - <a href="https://medium.com/@me.charan/apps-to-intelligence-how-app-development-is-evolving-with-ai-43e6ca970274?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Running For Office?
+Create A Free Mobile App For Your Campaign With MakeItFast (No Coding) - <a href="https://medium.com/@Democracy_Labs/running-for-office-create-a-free-mobile-app-for-your-campaign-with-makeitfast-no-coding-f3beb86c79b2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Charan Singh`**
+✍️ **posted by `DemLabs`**

-<blockquote>I still recall the time when I developed my first mobile app back in early 2010 with my team.
-It wasn’t exactly a real app development but…
+<blockquote>Note: Neither DemLabs nor the MakeItFast app has any connection with the Xavier Becerra campaign.
+I have used publicly avaialble…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Finally, I’ve Fallen in Love with My Own Creation: The Full Record of Building PingCoach. - <a href="https://medium.com/@lialytics/finally-ive-fallen-in-love-with-my-own-creation-the-full-record-of-building-pingcoach-a64c085b6fe2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Reduced POS Receipt Image Size by 93% — From 81KB Down to 5KB - <a href="https://meet-miyani.medium.com/how-we-reduced-pos-receipt-image-size-by-93-from-81kb-down-to-5kb-dd7a456fcd3a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lia`**
+✍️ **posted by `Meet Miyani`**

-<blockquote>Even after officially launching my app, I lacked confidence.
-No matter how hard I worked, I constantly felt inadequate, like my skills…
+<blockquote>A thermal printer doesn’t care about your beautiful design system.
+It only speaks one language: black dot, or no dot.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Kosakata Sunda: Kearifan Lokal dalam Bahasa dan Budaya - <a href="https://medium.com/@emailsdnol7/kosakata-sunda-kearifan-lokal-dalam-bahasa-dan-budaya-ed1356fbb58c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Kotlin to Rust: 4 Mental Models That Will Change How You Think About Memory - <a href="https://yumtaufikhidayat.medium.com/from-kotlin-to-rust-4-mental-models-that-will-change-how-you-think-about-memory-2b2e62c542fc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `Taufik Hidayat`**

-<blockquote>Bahasa Sunda adalah bahasa yang digunakan oleh suku Sunda, yang mayoritas tersebar di wilayah Jawa Barat, Banten, dan sebagian DKI Jakarta…
+<blockquote>If you’ve spent years living inside the JVM/ART ecosystem as an Android Engineer, you’ve probably been “spoiled” by the Garbage Collector…
 Continue reading on Medium »</blockquote>

 <h3>2.
-App Links e Universal Links: Deep Links em Produção (Parte 5) - <a href="https://crdornelles.medium.com/app-links-e-universal-links-deep-links-em-produ%C3%A7%C3%A3o-parte-5-73ed0a186e75?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Closed My Play Console Account — And This Is How I Got It Back - <a href="https://medium.com/@kundankuldeep1/google-closed-my-play-console-account-and-this-is-how-i-got-it-back-5002261b11e3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Dornelles`**
+✍️ **posted by `Kundan Kuldeep`**

-<blockquote>Custom schemes funcionam bem para desenvolvimento, mas para produção você precisa de HTTPS. É aqui que entram App Links no Android e…
+<blockquote>How I recovered my permanently closed Google Play Developer account using a simple support form.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Reduce Overdraw in Jetpack Compose When Using Scaffold - <a href="https://medium.com/@kirmikhail/how-to-reduce-overdraw-in-jetpack-compose-when-using-scaffold-0cb600788d0d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From a Cupcake to a Cosmic Leap — Android’s Audacious 17-Year Glow-Up - <a href="https://medium.com/@dp245289/from-a-cupcake-to-a-cosmic-leap-androids-audacious-17-year-glow-up-f31e3c87af88?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mikhail Kiriukhin`**
+✍️ **posted by `Deepak kumar`**

-<blockquote>A small root-screen optimization that removes one unnecessary background layer.
+<blockquote>Tech · Mobile · History
 Continue reading on Medium »</blockquote>

 <h3>4.
-PAK234 Game Complete Features, Login Tips & Earning Insights - <a href="https://medium.com/@jhonanny36/pak234-game-complete-features-login-tips-earning-insights-a2ce701e9597?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Internals Explained — Coroutines, LiveData & ViewModel (Interview Deep Dive) - <a href="https://blog.devgenius.io/android-internals-explained-coroutines-livedata-viewmodel-interview-deep-dive-eec5a48fc99e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jhonanny`**
+✍️ **posted by `Neeraja Gandla`**

-<blockquote>Introduction Of PAK234 Game
+<blockquote>If you’ve worked with modern Android, you’ve definitely used Coroutines, LiveData, and ViewModel.
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>5.
-I Killed 14,000 Lambda Allocations With 4 Kotlin Tricks - <a href="https://trricho.medium.com/i-killed-14-000-lambda-allocations-with-4-kotlin-tricks-93d81657c414?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Beginner Guide to Using STON.fi (TON DeFi Explained) - <a href="https://medium.com/@ooopportunity6/complete-beginner-guide-to-using-ston-fi-ton-defi-explained-271dd1d2999f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Sharma`**
+✍️ **posted by `WEB3 SCOUT`**

-<blockquote>The inline and value class patterns that gave me type-safe APIs without paying a runtime cost
+<blockquote>the TON ecosystem is becoming one of the most exciting spaces in crypto.
 Continue reading on Medium »</blockquote>

-<h3>6.
-SmartScan Update: Cluster-Based Search and New Collections Feature - <a href="https://medium.com/@d41dev/smartscan-update-cluster-based-search-and-new-collections-feature-064f81b3eee5?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `D41`**

-<blockquote>The latest version of SmartScan improves search with faster, more relevant results and implements a new Collections feature, both enabled…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-App Links e Universal Links: Deep Links em Produção (Parte 5) - <a href="https://crdornelles.medium.com/app-links-e-universal-links-deep-links-em-produ%C3%A7%C3%A3o-parte-5-73ed0a186e75?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+On Device ML iOS: Apple’s Foundation Models Revolution - <a href="https://medium.com/@iniyarajan/on-device-ml-ios-apples-foundation-models-revolution-0ab53033b157?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Dornelles`**
+✍️ **posted by `Iniyarajan S. | AI × Developer Productivity`**

-<blockquote>Custom schemes funcionam bem para desenvolvimento, mas para produção você precisa de HTTPS. É aqui que entram App Links no Android e…
+<blockquote>Most developers think on-device ML in iOS is limited to image recognition and simple predictions.
+That changed completely in 2026 with…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Meet Inspectly: An All-in-One Network Debugger for iOS Developers - <a href="https://medium.com/@aguscahyono/meet-inspectly-an-all-in-one-network-debugger-for-ios-developers-53a7de3867ef?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agus Cahyono`**

-<blockquote>Building apps is fun.
-Debugging APIs is not.
-Continue reading on Medium »</blockquote>

-<h3>3.
-Linker no iOS: Como Static e Dynamic Linking impactam o launch time - <a href="https://medium.com/@alves.bruno945/o-que-%C3%A9-um-linker-a252d1386b68?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Silva`**

-<blockquote>Durante um tempo estive estudando sobre performance no desenvolvimento de aplicação para iOS.
-Nesse periodo, me deparava sempre com a…
-Continue reading on Medium »</blockquote>

-<h3>4.
-SwiftUI Architecture in 2026: MVVM + Network Layer Explained - <a href="https://medium.com/codex/swiftui-architecture-in-2026-mvvm-network-layer-explained-207d309b533f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tony Trejo`**

-<blockquote>Moving from Massive View Controllers to Clean, Testable Code
-Continue reading on CodeX »</blockquote>

-<h3>5.
-Combine Native Library with Flutter Add To App (iOS Version) — Working version - <a href="https://medium.com/@ozaenzenzen/combine-native-library-with-flutter-add-to-app-ios-version-working-version-1022db2f89d6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fauzan Akmal Mahdi`**

-<blockquote>Previously article Combine Native Library with Flutter Add To App (iOS Version) we show the way to implement combination Flutter Module…
-Continue reading on Medium »</blockquote>

-<h3>6.
-How Custom iPhone Apps Drive Business Growth and Customer Engagement - <a href="https://medium.com/@joealwyn38/how-custom-iphone-apps-drive-business-growth-and-customer-engagement-a2e10498913d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Beginner Guide to Using STON.fi (TON DeFi Explained) - <a href="https://medium.com/@ooopportunity6/complete-beginner-guide-to-using-ston-fi-ton-defi-explained-271dd1d2999f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joe Alwyn`**
+✍️ **posted by `WEB3 SCOUT`**

-<blockquote>In today’s hyper-competitive digital landscape, businesses are constantly seeking innovative ways to stand out, retain customers, and…
+<blockquote>the TON ecosystem is becoming one of the most exciting spaces in crypto.
 Continue reading on Medium »</blockquote>